-Cloverbud 4-Her's (ages 5-7) can participate in their own "Stuffed Cat Show" at this year's County Fair.
-Cloverbuds who want to participate should bring their stuffed cat(s) and supplies to decorate their cage, and they will have the opportunity to participate in Showmanship and Confirmation.
-There will be a separate area designated for Cloverbuds, they are not allowed to handle live cats and they will receive participation ribbons only.
+Cloverbud 4-Her's (ages 5-7) can participate in the "Stuffed Cat Show" at this year's County Fair.
+Cloverbuds who want to participate should bring their stuffed cat(s) and fully decorated cage.
+Cloverbuds will participate with their stuffed cat(s) in a hybrid showmanship/confirmation class in addition to a cage decorating class.
+There will be a separate area designated for Cloverbuds, they are not allowed to handle live cats and they will receive ribbons only.
 All interested Cloverbuds should register with their online entries and check-in the morning of the cat show during regular check-in time.
+View the County Fair Schedule for specific date/time information.

-Thank you 2019 Cat Award Donors!
+Thank you 2020 Cat Award Donors!